gnzlbg/static_vector/README.md

      factor of `std::vector`.

   2. The resulting type is one word of memory too large.

+On the other hand, `std::vector` with `stack_alloc` is perfect when a fallback to the heap is desired, so `stack_vector` should not try to accommodate such an use case.

 ### Failed approach 3: `std::vector::growth_factor()` + stack allocator